paketo-buildpacks/poetry-install/README.md

 # Poetry Install Cloud Native Buildpack
-## `gcr.io/paketo-buildpacks/poetry-install`

 The Paketo Buildpack for Poetry Install is a Cloud Native Buildpack that installs packages using [Poetry](https://python-poetry.org/) and makes the installed packages available to the application.

-The buildpack is published for consumption at `gcr.io/paketo-buildpacks/poetry-install` and `paketobuildpacks/poetry-install`.
+The buildpack is published for consumption at `paketobuildpacks/poetry-install`.

 ## Behavior
 This buildpack participates if `pyproject.toml` exists at the root the app.